Students in the Master of Mathematics (MM) program will be required to complete a final portfolio examination.

 Format of the Portfolio

 Since the MM program is online, the portfolio examination will be submitted electronically as one PDF.
-The free, open-source, and cross-platform desktop application PDF Split and Merge Basic (PDFsam) can be used to compile the document.
-A title page, table of contents, section pages, and page numbers are required.
+A title page, table of contents, page numbers, and clear organization are required.
 The portfolio should be typed.
 Please start with our MM Portfolio Examination Template (.docx or Overleaf .tex).
+The free, open-source, and cross-platform desktop application PDF Split and Merge Basic (PDFsam) can also be used to compile the document if needed.

-Portfolios will be evaluated by three faculty (the student’s advisor and MM Curriculum Committee members) using this Portfolio Examination Rubric.
+Portfolios will be evaluated by three faculty from the MM Curriculum Committee using this Portfolio Examination Rubric.
 Each portfolio exam will be rated as “pass” or “revise” by each of the three faculty.
 The overall portfolio exam is considered passing if at least two of the three deem that the portfolio examination receives a passing grade.

 Students should make sure they adhere to the Graduate School deadlines for forms (Master’s Non-Thesis Program deadlines).

 The portfolio examination deadline is five weeks before the “Report of Final Exam (Pass/Fail) Form” is due for the Graduate School.
-Within this time frame, the committee of three faculty will have two weeks to evaluate the portfolios.
+After the deadline for each term, the committee of three faculty will have two weeks to evaluate the portfolios.
 If major revisions are needed to pass, the committee will immediately inform the student, who will turn in their revisions within one week.

 Please keep an eye on the deadlines for the Graduate School’s required forms (under “Master’s or Specialist Degree”).
 Here are examples on how to fill these out for the Master of Mathematics (MM) program: